ruiramos/infrastructure-fun/README.md

  - proper service account and permission management (done with [Hashicorp Vault](https://www.vaultproject.io/))
  - build and deploy a few Rust microservices, with CI (used Github Actions) and CD the [GitOps](https://www.gitops.tech/) way (used [ArgoCD](https://argoproj.github.io/argo-cd/)).
 Manage different versions of the app (ie different environments) using [Kustomize](https://kustomize.io/).
 I've used [Google Artifact Registy](https://cloud.google.com/artifact-registry) to store the Docker images.
  - explore some ingress/API Gateway solutions (used [Ambassador](getambassador.io/))
- - explore service meshes and what they offer (not done yet)
+ - explore service meshes and what they offer, try out [dapr](https://dapr.io/) (not done yet)
+ - serverless on kubernetes with knative (not done yet)
  - metrics and alerts (not done yet)

 Because of the way this has been done, iteratively and always using this repository, people following will unfortunately only access the final form of the files worked on (unless of course you're digging through git history).
 Hopefully this is not too big of a limitation in understading whats going on.
 I've tried to note whenever I had to go back and change previous work significantely.